Give me liberty or give me death!

-"Give me liberty, or give me death!" is a quotation attributed to American politician and orator Patrick Henry from a speech he made to the Second Virginia Convention on March 23, 1775, at St. John's Church in Richmond, Virginia.
+"Give me liberty or give me death!" is a quotation attributed to American politician and orator Patrick Henry from a speech he made to the Second Virginia Convention on March 23, 1775, at St. John's Church in Richmond, Virginia.
 Henry is credited with having swung the balance in convincing the convention to pass a resolution delivering Virginian troops for the Revolutionary War.
 Among the delegates to the convention were future United States presidents Thomas Jefferson and George Washington.

 Over forty years after Patrick Henry delivered his speech and eighteen years after his death, biographer William Wirt published a posthumous reconstruction of the speech in his 1817 work Sketches of the Life and Character of Patrick Henry.
 This is the version of the speech as it is widely known today and was reconstructed based on the recollections of elderly witnesses many decades later.
 A scholarly debate persists among colonial historians as to what extent Wirt or others invented parts of the speech including its famous closing words.

 Background and speech

-The Second Virginia Convention met in Richmond at St. John's Episcopal Church on March 20, 1775.
+The Second Virginia Convention met at St. John's Episcopal Church in Richmond, Virginia, on March 20, 1775.
 Delegates selected a presiding officer, and they elected delegates to the Continental Congress.
 At the convention, Patrick Henry—a delegate from Hanover County—offered amendments to raise a militia independent of royal authority in terms that explicitly recognized that war with the British Empire was inevitable, sparking the opposition of convention moderates.
 On March 23, Henry defended his amendments and purportedly concluded with the following statement:

-As he concluded, Henry plunged an ivory letter opener towards his chest in imitation of the Roman patriot Cato the Younger.
+As he concluded, Henry plunged a bone paper knife towards his chest in imitation of the Roman patriot Cato the Younger.

+A nineteenth-century engraving of Patrick Henry's speech includes another except of it, with the reaction if those hearing it: "Caesar had His Brutus, Charles the First, His Cromwell — And George the Third" — ("Treason!" cried the Speaker — "Treason, treason!" echoed from every part of the house).
+Henry faltered not for an instant, but rising to a loftier attitude, concluded thus - "may profit by their example.
+If this be treason, make the most of it."